The geometry of quantum lens spaces: real spectral triples and bundle structure: Geometry of quantum lens spaces

-\paragraph{The spectrum of the Dirac operator} Let us recall that the spectrum of the Dirac operator over $\A(SU_q(2))$ (with appropriate normalization) is given by:
+Let us recall that the spectrum of the Dirac operator over $\A(SU_q(2))$ (with appropriate normalization) is given by:

 Note that the spectrum is symmetric.
 Since in the construction of the spectral geometries on quantum lens spaces we keep the Dirac operator of $SU_q(2)$ (and only restrict the Hilbert space), the spectrum remains unchanged, only the multiplicities differ.

+By construction the spectral triple thus constructed has a Dirac spectrum independent of $q$, and for us to compute this spectrum it would be enough to refer to a computation of the Dirac spectrum as computed in the commutative case, for example~\cite[Theorem 5]{bar_dirac_1992} and~\cite{MR3108692}.
+However, there the spectrum is only explicitly computed for the $L_q(p,p-1)$ in the notation used in this article, so we give a formula with which to compute the Dirac spectrum of a (quantum) lens space for all values of $p,r$ coprime, for all spin structures.

-We shall reduce the problem of computing these multiplicities to a number theoretic problem of solving congruence relations.
+With the explicit description of the weakly real spectral triple $(L_q(p,r),\Hi_K,D)$, we can reduce the problem of computing these multiplicities to a number theoretic problem of solving congruence relations.

 \begin{proposition} The eigenvalues of $D$ belonging to an irreducible almost real spectral triple as in Theorem~\ref{thm:lens spaces} with Hilbert space $\Hi_K$ ($K=0$ or $K=\half p$) are $2j + \frac{3}{2}$ and $-2j - \half$, with respective multiplicity $N^+(j)$ and $N^-(j)$, (either of them could be $0$, which means that the value is not present in the spectrum) where $N^{\pm}(j)$ denotes the number of solutions to the equation: